 Confidential settlement: $800,000 settlement in a sexual harassment, retaliation case brought on behalf of a female working in the male-dominated aerospace industry (1995).

 Vitale v.
 City of Long Beach (BC 126 134)

 Female city prosecutor alleged sexual discrimination and harassment by male prosecutors.
 Settled for $750,000 (1996).

 Draper v.
 USC

 Draper v.
 USC: A sexual harassment, retaliation, failure to tenure case brought on behalf of a female professor, Draper v.
 USC, settled for $550,000 (1997).

 Doe v.
 Newport-Mesa Unified School District

-Settlement of claims for sexual orientation and sex discrimination and harassment, providing for extensive mandatory training for school administrators, teachers, and staff on the harmful impacts of discrimination and harassment and how to maintain a safe and non-discriminatory learning environment for all students.
-(2009).
+Settlement of claims for sexual orientation and sexual discrimination and harassment, providing for extensive mandatory training for school administrators, teachers, and staff on the harmful impacts of discrimination and harassment and how to maintain a safe and nondiscriminatory learning environment for all students (2009).